 Why Do Some People Dislike Astrology?

 Astrology, when misinterpreted, can be dangerous.
 People can become so consumed by their horoscope that they can give away their personal power to the stars and their movements.
-Or they might only think of themselves capable of achieving whatever is associated with their Sun or Moon sign.
+Or they might think of themselves capable only of achieving whatever is associated with their star sign.

 Transit Interpretations Vary Widely

-People can give their personal power away to it or buy into negative interpretations of transits.
-Recently, I had a reading with a psychic who is a fervent believer in astrology.
-I’d been having readings with her for nearly a decade and we shared a love of the subject.
-Out of the blue, she advised me that Saturn was moving into Pisces and because I have Pisces in two of the houses, I would experience a solid year of turbulence.
+To use an example, recently, I had a reading with a psychic who was a fervent believer in astrology.
+I’d been having readings with her for nearly a decade and we shared a passion for the subject but in one reading, out of the blue, she advised me that Saturn was moving into Pisces and because she thought I had Pisces in the 10th house (I don’t), I would experience a solid year of turbulence at work.

-2. All transits have their pros and cons.
-So much so, that all of celestial movements just blend into one mass of pros and cons so one could argue that there isn’t much point in keeping track of them.
+- All transits have their pros and cons!
+So much so, that all celestial movements just blend into one mass of pros and cons so one could argue that there isn’t much point in keeping track of them.

 We’re All Blessed With Free-Will Choice

 As I mentioned earlier, we all have free-will.
 Life really is what we make it, rather than what Mars or Ceres might be doing today.
-You, as a divine being are your own sovereign, blessed with total free-will choice.
+You, as a divine being are your own sovereign.
 You might be slightly influenced by what’s going on in space, but you’re always in control of your own life!
 You are the sole director.

 The Oversimplification of Astrology

-I found these funny but also a bit annoying because, although they were normally meant to be funny, they were largely on the negative side.
+Although such comments were always meant to be funny, they were largely on the negative side.
 The people who commented didn’t seem to be aware of the vast amount of information contained within any given birth chart.
-They made largely negative assumptions about people based solely on their Sun sign.
-Considering tiger reputation Scorpios have, I can’t imagine what they thought of them!

 It Can Prevent People From Improving Themselves